Oliver S. Crocco

 Free to use, and free to inspect

-Both tools are free and open source under the MIT license.
+Everything here is free to use.
+The code tools are open source under the MIT license, with setup in each repository; the voice prompt is licensed CC BY 4.0.
 Read exactly how they work, adapt them to your own research, or open an issue if something could be better.
-Setup instructions live in each repository.

 Citation